 How to drive safely on smart motorways

 Many UK motorways use technology to monitor and manage the flow of traffic.
-We explain how to drive safely on a smart motorway.
+Our guide explains how to drive safely on a smart motorway.

 How to drive on a smart motorway

-Rishi Sunak has halted expansion of the UK’s smart motorway network.
-The prime minister cited a lack of public confidence in smart motorways, which have been blamed for a number of accidents and road deaths, as one reason for his decision.
+The rollout of smart motorways across the UK was paused in 2022, then halted altogether a year later.
+The then-prime minister, Rishi Sunak, cited a lack of public confidence in the roads, which have been blamed for a number of road accidents and deaths, as one reason for his decision.

-These are the three types of smart motorway you may encounter:
+These are the three types of smart motorway that you may encounter:

 • Dynamic hard shoulder: where the hard shoulder is temporarily opened up to traffic